-The Batavia is Australia’s second oldest known shipwreck (Australia’s oldest known shipwreck is the English East India Company ship Trial lost in 1622).
+The Batavia is Australia’s second oldest known shipwreck (Australia’s oldest known shipwreck is the English East India Company ship Tyrall or Trial lost in 1622).

-Abandoning the search on the mainland Australian coast, they made their way to Batavia (modern Jakarta, Indonesia), to obtain help.
+Abandoning the search on the mainland Australian coast, they made their way to Batavia (modern Jakarta, Indonesia) to obtain help.
 This journey took 33 days.
-On arrival to Batavia, the Governor General dispatched Pelsaert in the jacht Sardam to rescue the survivors.
+On arrival in Batavia, the Governor General dispatched Pelsaert in the jacht Sardam to rescue the survivors.

 With extraordinary bad luck, it took 63 days to find the wreck site, almost double the time it took the party to get to Batavia.
 At the Abrolhos, Pelsaert discovered that a mutiny had taken place.